imy0ung/XAI_Navigation/README.md

 If you use or reference this work, please cite:

 > [Conference/Workshop Submission]
-> "Explainable, Memory-Efficient Zero-Shot Object Navigation for Resource-Constrained Robots", CICS 2025.
+> "Lightweight Zero-Shot Object Navigation Based on Explainable AI", CICS 2025.

 (TBA: we will update with final citation / BibTeX once available.)